 If you know your way around a graphing calculator, you can work out an investment's future value by hand, using the equations above.
 You can also use an online future values calculator or run the formula on spreadsheet software like Excel or Google Sheets.

-For instance, on Excel, if you go to the Formulas tab, then the Financial tab, you can click “FV” to generate a future values calculation.
-However, the equation will look pretty different from what you’re used to.
-You can check out Microsoft’s tutorial on how to calculate future value in Excel . . . or, instead of using the Excel-generated formula, you can just enter the numbers you’re running and create an equation using the = sign.
+For instance, on Excel, if you go to the Formulas tab, then the Financial tab, you can click "FV" to generate a future value calculation.
+However, the equation will look pretty different from what you're used to.
+You can check out Microsoft's tutorial on how to undergo the calculation of future value in Excel.
+Or, instead of using the Excel-generated formula, you can just enter the numbers you're running and create an equation using the = sign.

 Additional investment terms

 Spreadsheet software and online calculators can also help you make these future value–related calculations:

 - Net present value, or the difference between cash inflow and outflow over the course of an investment